xamantra/momentum/docs/momentum-builder.md

 - Default: `null`
 - Required: `NO`

 An optional callback.
-If provided, this will be called right before `builder`.
-If returns `true`, it will skip rebuild for this `MomentumBuilder`.
+If provided, this will be called right before the `builder`.
+If returns `true`, it will skip rebuilding this `MomentumBuilder`.
 ```dart
   MomentumBuilder(
     // ...,